ibm-cloud-docs/openshift/openshift_routes.md

   ```
   {: screen}

 3. Add the IP address of the new router service that you found in step 1 to the router's hostname.
+If you created services for multiple zones in step 1, include each IP address separately in repeated `--ip` flags.
 Your router service on the new VLAN is now registered with the domain for the default router in your cluster, and can forward incoming requests to apps.
   ```
   ibmcloud oc nlb-dns add -c <cluster_name_or_ID> --ip <new_IP> --nlb-host <subdomain>
   ```
   {: pre}

-4. Remove the IP address of the old router service that you found in step 2 from the router's hostname.
+4. Get the IP address of the old router service on the old VLAN. **Multizone clusters**: If you changed the VLANs for worker nodes in multiple zones, get the IP address for the router service in each zone where the VLANs changed.
+Note that the router service in the first zone where you have workers nodes is always named `router`, and router services in the zones that you subsequently add to your cluster have names such as `router-dal12`.
     ```
+    oc get svc
+    ```
+    {: pre}

+    Example output for a multizone cluster:
+    ```
+    NAME                          TYPE           CLUSTER-IP       EXTERNAL-IP      PORT(S)                      AGE
+    router                        LoadBalancer   172.21.47.119    169.XX.XX.XX     80:31311/TCP,443:32561/TCP   78d
+    router-dal12                  LoadBalancer   172.21.190.62    169.XX.XX.XX     80:32318/TCP,443:30915/TCP   51d
+    router-internal-default       ClusterIP      172.21.51.30     <none>           80/TCP,443/TCP,1936/TCP      78d
+    ```
+    {: screen}

+5. Remove the IP address of the old router service that you found in step 2 from the router's hostname.
+For multizone clusters, include each IP address separately in repeated `--ip` flags.
+  ```
   ibmcloud oc nlb-dns rm classic -c <cluster_name_or_ID> --ip <old_IP> --nlb-host <hostname>
   ```
   {: pre}

-5. Verify that the hostname for your router is now registered with the new IP address.
+6. Verify that the hostname for your router is now registered with the new IP address.
 After your router hostname is updated with the IP address of the new service, no further changes to your router or routes are required.
   ```
   ibmcloud oc nlb-dns ls -c <cluster_name_or_ID>
   ```
   {: pre}

-6. Delete the router service on the old VLAN.
+7. Delete the router service on the old VLAN.
-  * Version 3.11:
     ```
     oc delete svc <old_router_svc>
     ```
     {: pre}
-  * Version 4.3 and later:
-    ```
-    oc delete svc <old_router_svc> -n openshift-ingress
-    ```
-    {: pre}

-7. Optional: If you no longer need the subnets on the old VLANs, you can [remove them](/docs/openshift?topic=openshift-subnets#remove-subnets).
+8. Optional: If you no longer need the subnets on the old VLANs, you can [remove them](/docs/openshift?topic=openshift-subnets#remove-subnets).